How Many Sex Offenders are in Your Community Theatre?

 Due to specific state laws that protect registered sex offenders, certain details in this article are purposefully vague.

-I want to ask you a couple of questions.
-And I want you to be honest when thinking about the answers.
+I have a couple of questions for you.
+I want you to be honest about your answers.

 1. Do you have registered sex offenders involved within your theatre community?